RogoSolutions/rogo-esp32-sdk/docs/en/api-reference/system/pthread.rst

 * ``pthread_key_delete()``
 * ``pthread_setspecific()`` / ``pthread_getspecific()``

-.. note:: These functions can be called from tasks created using either pthread or FreeRTOS APIs.
-When calling these functions from tasks created using FreeRTOS APIs, :ref:`CONFIG_FREERTOS_TLSP_DELETION_CALLBACKS` config option must be enabled to ensure the thread-specific data is cleaned up before the task is deleted.
+.. note:: These functions can be called from tasks created using either pthread or FreeRTOS APIs

 .. note:: There are other options for thread local storage in ESP-IDF, including options with higher performance.
 See :doc:`/api-guides/thread-local-storage`.